petershin/liferay-learn/docs/dxp/latest/en/using-search/search-administration-and-tuning/search-administration.md

    * All indexable assets
    * An individual indexable assets
-   * All spell check indexes
+   * All spell check dictionaries

 Beginning in Liferay 7.4, Server Administrators can also limit the scope of the re-index actions to specific [Virtual Instances](../../system-administration/configuring-liferay/virtual-instances/understanding-virtual-instances.md).
 To choose which instances the index actions apply to,